ARM-software/psa-api/README.md

 *  Discussions of updates to the specifications
 *  Proposed changes to the specifications

-Officially released documents and sample code can be found in the associated [PSA Certified API website](https://arm-software.github.io/psa-api/).
+Officially released specification documents can be found in the associated [PSA Certified API website](https://arm-software.github.io/psa-api/).

 ## Specifications